 Ogunquit

-We loved our visit to Ogunquit this summer, and I’d really love to explore the area in the fall.
+We thoroughly enjoyed our visit to Ogunquit several years ago, and I'd love to explore the area further in the fall.
 While most people think of Ogunquit as a summer destination, it can also be a fun place to visit in the fall.

-Many of the popular shops and restaurants in the area are open at least seasonal hours through the fall.
-In addition, the crowds thin out so you’ll be able to enjoy more of the area without lines.
+Many of the popular shops and restaurants in the area are open at least part of the year through the fall.
+In addition, the crowds thin out, so you'll be able to enjoy more of the area without lines.

 The hotel we stayed at during our visit, the Meadowmere Resort, is open year-round.
 There's an indoor pool, so your kids can still splash around even if the weather is chilly outside.